ThinkDataEd/curriculum/docs/unit1/section1.md

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>
 Data play an important role in our everyday lives.
 Organizing it can provide evidence about real-life events and people.
 The data collected by answering survey questions produce variability.
 Distributions, graphs, and plots are useful tools for organizing data to understand variability.
-Statistical questions address people, processes, and/or events that contain variability.
+Statistical investigative questions address people, processes, and/or events that contain variability.
 Situations with variability can sometimes be simplified with some basic statistics.